Regression Modeling on the TI-84 Plus

 To compute a regression model for your two-variable data, follow these steps:

-If necessary, put the calculator in Function (Func) mode.
+If necessary, turn on Diagnostics and put your calculator in Function mode.

-If the regression model is a function that you want to graph, you must first put the calculator in Function mode.
+If the regression model is a function that you want to graph, you must first put your calculator in Function mode.

 If you haven't already done so, graph your two-variable data in a scatter plot or an xy-line plot.

-Press [GRAPH] to see the graph of your data and regression model.
+Press [ZOOM] to see the graph of your data and regression model.